hazelcast/hazelcast-nodejs-client/README.md

 });
 ```

-Hazelcast Reliable Topic uses `MessageListener` to listen to events that occur when a message is received.
+Hazelcast Reliable Topic uses `MessageListener` to listen to the events that occur when a message is received.
 See the [Message Listener section](#7524-message-listener) for information on how to create a message listener object and register it.

 ## 7.4.9 Using Lock